 - Allowing women to pray while men are present or teach anyone other than women or children

-The IFB church movement prides itself on being “better” than other Christian sects and the “world”.
-Their literalist belief system, along with their list of sinful behaviors, are the standard every IFB church member is expected to live by.
+The IFB church movement prides itself on being “better” than other Christian sects and the “world.”
+Their literalist belief system and their list of sinful behaviors are the standard every IFB church member is expected to live by.
 For all their talk about salvation by faith and grace, their religion is all about works, as is every religion, to some degree or the other.
 They will tell you that a person does not have to do any works in order to be saved, but ask them if a person who refuses to live by the above standards is a Christian and they will likely say, I doubt it.

-The moral and ethical standard is high, way too high.
+The stated moral and ethical standard is high — impossibly high.
 Remember what I said earlier about IFB pastors, leaders, and church members being just like the rest of us?
 Well, this poses a real problem for them.
 They take the high moral ground, believing they are superior to everyone else, including other Christians.
 They consider themselves pillars of moral virtue.
-But, they are not, and when pastors, leaders, and church members get in trouble, like in the case of Jack Schaap and Jack Hyles, they have a real dilemma on their hands.
+But they are not, and when pastors, leaders, and church members get in trouble, as in the cases of Jack Schaap and Jack Hyles, they have a real dilemma on their hands.
 Their moral and ethical failures expose the bankruptcy of their claim of superiority.
-They show that the fundamentalist emperor has no clothes.
+Their behavior shows that the IFB emperor has no clothes.

-The latest major IFB scandal, courtesy of Jack Schaap and First Baptist Church in Hammond, provides for us an excellent example of HOW IFB churches handle having their “humanness” exposed.
+The IFB scandal starring Jack Schaap and First Baptist Church in Hammond provides for us an excellent example of HOW IFB churches handle having their “humanness” exposed.

 First, they deny.
-When the Schaap scandal first became public, IFB commenters on blogs, news sites, discussion forums, Facebook, and Twitter were quick to deny that Schaap had done anything wrong.
-The accusations were lies and they were certain that Schaap was completely innocent.
+When the Schaap scandal first became public, IFB commenters on blogs, news sites, discussion forums, and social media were quick to deny that Schaap had done anything wrong.
+The accusations were lies, they said, and they were certain that Schaap was completely innocent.

 Second, they marginalize.
-When they could no longer deny the reality of the Schaap scandal, they turned to letting everyone know that Schaap was a “sinner” just like everyone else and, while his “fall” was regrettable, people should not judge the IFB church movement or First Baptist Church negatively.
+When they could no longer deny the reality of the Schaap scandal, they turned to letting everyone know that Schaap was a “sinner” just like everyone else, and while his “fall” was regrettable, people should not judge the IFB church movement or First Baptist Church negatively.
 One bad apple doesn’t spoil the whole bushel.
-Actually, it can.
+Actually, it can and does.

-Across the blogosphere, in discussion forums, in blog comments, and emails, the defenders of the IFB attempted to ameliorate the scandal by attacking people like me.
-They couldn’t dismiss my impeccable IFB credentials so they attacked me personally or they dismissed me out of hand because I am an atheist.
+Across the blogosphere, in discussion forums, in blog comments, and emails, the defenders of the IFB attempted to ameliorate the scandal by attacking people such as me.
+They couldn’t dismiss my impeccable IFB credentials, so they attacked me personally or they dismissed me out of hand because I am an atheist.
 Why should anyone listen to what Bruce Gerencser has to say, they write.
 He’s a God-hater.
-He’s bitter, angry, and has an axe to grind.
+He’s bitter, angry, and has an ax to grind.
 Besides, he never was a “real” Christian.
 They try to discredit the messenger so they won’t have to deal with his/her message.
 The goal is direct attention away from the facts.

-Jack Schaap is a 56-year-old man.
-He is almost my age.
-The victim was almost young enough to be his granddaughter.
-As a grown, mature man, he should be in control of his sexual desire.
-Surely he KNEW it was morally and ethically wrong to have sex with this girl.
+Jack Schaap was 56 years old when he traveled across state lines to sexually liaison with a sixteen-year-old church girl.
+The victim was young enough to be his granddaughter.
+As a grown, mature man, he should have been in control of his sexuality.
+Surely he KNEW it was morally, ethically, and legally wrong to have sex with this girl.
 Schaap had the power to control the relationship he had with this girl.
-He was the grownup, he was the “man of God,” he was a married man with children, he was the one with everything to lose
+He was the grownup in this story; he was the “man of God”; he was a married man with children; he was the one with everything to lose.

-If he had overt sexual desire, a need to get laid, he could have sought out the help of a professional, a prostitute.
-I am sure there are plenty of adult establishments in the Chicago area that Schaap could have went to in order to get his sexual need met.
-More than a few IFB pastors have availed themselves to the services of a prostitute.
-But, Schaap did none of these things and now everyone knows
+If he had overt sexual desire — a need to get laid — he could have sought out the help of a professional sex worker.
+I am sure there are plenty of adult establishments in the Chicago area that Schaap could have gone to in order to get his sexual need met.
+More than a few IFB pastors have availed themselves to the services of prostitutes.
+But Schaap chose, instead, to sexually violate a trusting church girl.

-In the sleaziest of attempts to justify Jack Schaap’s behavior, they attacked the girl.
+In the sleaziest of attempts to justify Jack Schaap’s behavior, his defenders attacked the girl.
 One commenter on this blog suggested the girl was a slut, that she seduced Schaap.
 She wrote: